If you bought something from a business, to be delivered, the seller must deliver the goods within 30 days. This applies unless:

 The seller must also tell you about any delivery restrictions that apply.

-You can find examples from the Competition and Consumer Protection Commission (CCPC) CCPC on how the Geo-blocking Regulations apply (pdf).
+You can find examples from the Competition and Consumer Protection Commission (CCPC) on how the Geo-blocking Regulations apply (pdf).

 My goods are delayed

-Your purchase must be delivered without undue delay and not later than 30 days from the date the order was placed (unless you agreed to a different arrangement).
+Your purchase must be delivered without undue delay and not later than 30 days from the date the order was placed (unless you agreed to a different date).
 This only applies to products bought from traders based within the EU.

 My goods are lost or arrived damaged

-Generally, the seller is responsible for damage or loss of your goods from the time they are dispatched until you receive them.
+The seller is responsible for damage or loss of your goods from the time they are dispatched until you receive them.
 This is the case where the seller has offered a particular post, delivery or courier service and this was not organised by you.

-If you are using a home delivery or proxy address service (for example Parcel Motel or An Post’s AddressPal) then you have a separate contract for that service.
+If you are using a home delivery or proxy address service (for example An Post’s AddressPal) then you have a separate contract for that service.
 The seller’s liability ends once the goods are passed to this third party.
 In this case, the third party has responsibility for your goods but there may be terms and conditions in your contract that limit their liability for loss or damage.

 If the seller fails to deliver your goods within 30 days or the specified date, you can cancel the contract and get a refund of all the money you paid (including delivery) without delay.